t-t-r/Configuration-Management-Systems/README.md

 # Configuration-Management-Systems
 ict4tn022-3018 - Autumn 2022

+## X

+-Karvinen 2020: Command Line Basics Revisited
+  *All too familiar commands - yet sometimes so hard to remember -Karvinen 2018: Salt States – I Want My Computers Like This *This is the good stuff, that's what we are learning here.
+-Karvinen 2006: Raportin kirjoittaminen
+  *Show the starting state, tell what you did, so the end state.
+Small pieces, easier to understand and resolve when something is not happening how you imagined.
+And do remember the sources.

 ## A

 Created directory 'testi' with a file init.sls.
 In init.sls instructions to create a file 'hellohello.txt' to my home directory